1,000+ Opportunities

 Watch this video on YouTube Watch this video on Vimeo

-Based on current listing details, eligibility includes: Nonprofit organizations in areas served by Bank of Hawaii (Hawaii, Guam, and Saipan) for one-time program grants that advance one or more focus areas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in areas served by Bank of Hawaii (Hawaii, Guam, and Saipan) for one-time program grants that advance one or more focus areas.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program